 You do need to be very reasonable with pricing.
 We can give you an estimated value for your property, tell you if your desired sales price is attainable, and let you know what to expect for your specific situation.
 Usually we recommend listing just under market value to make your home stand out from the rest which may be a little higher priced.
 List lower to start so you aren’t chasing the market after getting no offers and few showings for a month.

 WHAT PROPERTIES ARE IN HIGH DEMAND RIGHT NOW?

-- Sign up for an email notification so you’ll know the minute a home is listed.
+- Sign up for an email notification so you’ll know the minute Tahoe properties are listed.

-- Call us directly at 530-541-2465 or stop by our office and we’ll sit down and explore all options.
+- Call us directly at 530-541-2465 and we’ll go over all your options.

 - Search all homes for sale around the lake.
 Our website makes it easy to search for homes that match your criteria.